A Real-World Guide to Mastering Advanced Grammar Concepts (With Examples)

 • Never have I encountered such a challenging problem before.

-• I rarely have the opportunity to travel abroad.
+• Rarely do I have the opportunity to travel abroad.

 • The team always performs well in high-pressure situations.